 Feeling blah?
 You’re not alone.
 Shortened days, frigid weather, increased screen time, and winter ailments can decrease energy and negatively affect mood.
 Both are interconnected, decreasing and increasing from internal and external factors.
 To help enhance mood and energy without harmful stimulants, make sure you’re getting enough of the right amounts of nutrients.

-Nutritional Boosts for Winter Months:
+Nutritional Support for Winter Months:

-Vitamin D: Lack of sunshine in the winter months can lead to vitamin D depletion, which may wreck havoc on energy and disposition.
+- Vitamin D: Lack of sunshine in the winter months can lead to vitamin D depletion, which may wreck havoc on energy and disposition.
 Vitamin D helps to provide nervous system support.
 An added benefit is immune support for seasonal conditions.

-Herbs: St. John’s Wort is widely known to help level mood and support healthy sleep cycles for better energy during waking hours.
+- Herbs: St. John’s Wort is widely known to help level mood and support healthy sleep cycles for better energy during waking hours.
 Korean Ginseng is a centuries-old energy and endurance builder.
 Need sleep to recharge?
 Valerian Root also promotes a good night’s rest for improved energy levels.

-SAMe - An all-natural energy-supporting compound, SAM-e may help to assist a more balanced disposition as well.
+- SAMe - An all-natural energy-supporting compound, SAM-e may help to assist a more balanced disposition as well.

 Cutting back on artificial sweeteners, caffeine and alcohol and increasing amounts of sleep and exercise can also help make a difference and may increase the positive effects of supplements as a whole.

 *These statements have not been evaluated by the Food & Drug Administration.
 This product is not intended to diagnose, treat, cure or prevent any disease.
 The information provided in this blog is intended for general knowledge only and is not a substitute for professional medical advice or treatment for specific medical conditions.
-If you have any questions regarding a medical condition, seek the advice of your physician or a qualified health care provider.
+If you have any questions regarding a medical condition, seek the advice of your physician or a qualified healthcare provider.